Aldanoah/MayaUIChanger/README.md

 Note:
 -
-You may need to set your maya script directory as a new system variable.
+You may need to set your Maya script directory as a new system variable.
 You can do so by searching for "environment variables" on windows then performing the following steps.
 <br>
 ![Steps](https://github.com/user-attachments/assets/c895be72-7c8e-4c20-97bd-ce2594bda4bf)